 However, there is one element which truly sets the music industry apart in my mind, and this is what I tried to convey in my leaving speech.
 Everyone working in music LOVES music.
 You do not randomly end up in a record company or a music digital retailer: you strive to be there.
 Music is in turn such a powerful food for the soul, so this helps create a unique and common culture, based on a honest and deep passion for what the company stands for.
 Yes, labels might compete among themselves for chart positions, but ultimately they genuinely care in the same fashion about their “product”.
 I will miss this aspect of my experience at Universal.

 Despite never saying never, at the moment I don’t think I will work for a record company again straight after Stanford.
-I’d like to explore new things in the technology/media world, with the ultimate goal of investing in innovative startups in the long run.
+I’d like to explore new things in the technology/entertainment world and keep building my wider knowledge of the industry.
 However, music is a big part of who I am, and I developed an extensive network and knowledge of the industry, so I am resolute to find a post-MBA job where I can still leverage my passion and experience.
 I have two years to figure this out!